 - Elementary school students attending LA's BEST afterschool program improved their regular school day attendance and reported higher aspirations regarding finishing school and going to college.
 Additionally, LA's BEST participants are 20 percent less likely to drop out of school compared to matched nonparticipants.
 (UCLA National Center for Research on Evaluation, Standards and Student Testing, June 2000, December 2005 and September 2007) - High school students participating in Chicago's After School Matters program-which offers paid internships in the arts, technology, sports, and communications to teenagers in some of the city's most underserved schools-have higher class attendance, lower course failures and higher graduation rates than similar students who do not participate in the program.
-(University of Chicago, Chapin Hall Center for Children, 2007) - Ninth grade students who formerly participated in The After-School Corporation (TASC) funded afterschool programs as middle schoolers had higher daily attendance and credit accumulation than matched nonparticipants.
-(Policy Studies Associates, Inc., October 2007) - Participants in the Breakthrough Collaborative program enroll in college-preparatory mathematics courses at double the national average, and are accepted to college-preparatory high schools by more than 80 percent.
+(University of Chicago, Chapin Hall Center for Children, 2007) - Ninth grade students who, in middle school, formerly participated in The After-School Corporation (TASC) funded afterschool programs had higher daily attendance and credit accumulation than matched nonparticipants.
+(Policy Studies Associates, Inc., October 2007) - Participants in the Breakthrough Collaborative program enrolled in college-preparatory mathematics courses at double the national average, and were accepted to college-preparatory high schools by more than 80 percent.
 (Breakthrough Collaborative, 2006) - Sixty-five percent of former Citizen Schools 8th Grade Academy participants enrolled in high-quality high schools compared to 26 percent of matched nonparticipants.
-Ninety-two percent of high exposure participants were promoted on time to the tenth grade compared to 81 percent of matched nonparticipants.
-This is critical, since earning promotion to tenth grade on time is a key predictor of high school graduation (i.e. preventing drop out).
-(Policy Studies Associates, Inc., December 2006) - A New Hampshire statewide study of students participating in academically focused afterschool programs, including those funded by the federal 21st Century Community Learning Centers Program (21st CCLC), found that more than half of regular attendees improved both behaviorally and academically.
+Ninety-two percent of high exposure participants were promoted on time to the tenth grade.
+This is critical, since earning promotion to tenth grade on time is a key predictor of high school graduation.
+(Policy Studies Associates, Inc., December 2006) - A New Hampshire statewide study of students participating in academically focused afterschool programs found that more than half of regular attendees improved both behaviorally and academically.
 (RMC Research, 2005)